surniaulula/wpsso/README.md

 <!-- /about -->

+<h3>Users Love the WPSSO Core Plugin</h3>

+<p>&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "Unlike competitors, you can literally customize just about every aspect of SEO and Social SEO if you desire to. &#91;...&#93; This plugin has the most complete JSON-LD markup out of any of them, so you won’t have any errors and warnings in search console for WordPress or WooCommerce sites.
+You can go crazy customizing everything, or you can just set and forget.
+There aren’t many plugins that allow the best of both worlds." - <a href="https://wordpress.org/support/topic/most-responsive-developer-ive-ever-seen/">kw11</a></p>

+<p>&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "This plugin makes getting sites structured data ready extremely easy, and it works flawlessly without any issues.
+It shows messages on the top bar every step of the way to alert you of any issues until everything is set up correctly.
+It made all my ecommerce products pass Google's validation tests.
+Great work." - <a href="https://wordpress.org/support/topic/excellent-plugin-6825/">marguy1</a></p>

+<p>&#x2605;&#x2605;&#x2605;&#x2605;&#x2605; - "This plugin saves me so much time, and it has really lifted my SERP rankings.
+Most of my keywords I now rank 1-3 position.
+I also noticed after about a week that my impressions have gone up at least 75%.
+I upgraded to the pro version which gave me even more options." - <a href="https://wordpress.org/support/topic/excellent-plugin-and-support-200/">playnstocks</a></p>

 <p><strong>Support for over 500 different Schema types and sub-types (including Schema Event for WooCommerce products).</strong></p>

 <p><strong>Optimized image sizes for social sites and search engines:</strong></p>